Commands and AI Agent Actions

 AI Agent PR actions

-You can interact with Pullflow AI using conversational language in Slack threads to perform quick PR actions.
+You can interact with PullFlow AI using conversational language in Slack threads to perform quick PR actions.

 For example:

-This feature eliminates the need to memorize command syntax, allowing you to manage PRs seamlessly within Slack threads.
+@Pullflow how do I do this in JS?@Pullflow LGTMThis feature eliminates the need to memorize command syntax, allowing you to manage PRs seamlessly within Slack threads.

-Note: Pullflow Enterprise users can opt out of Generative AI features which would disable conversational assistance.
+Note: PullFlow Enterprise users can opt out of Generative AI features which would disable conversational assistance.
 The commands syntax will still work.

 Additional examples